anettleship/username_password/README.md

 Place passwordings.py along side your script. test_password_namespace is my example namespace for this script. the function get_user_credentials will try to get a username and password from the keychain and prompt the user to input these if they are not present, saving the result to the keychain under the specified service_id namespace.

+Added an optional parameter, when force = True is passed, this will force the function to request credentials from user without checking keychain.
+Use if keychain parameters do not result in successful login - may be out of date.

 Run this once and the user will be prompted to enter username and password.
 On the second run, these will be retrieved from keychin and printed to the screen.

 ----